Epilepsy syndromes: Infantile epileptic spasms syndrome

 Infantile epileptic spasms syndrome is the most common DEE that begins in early life.
 Infants present with a characteristic seizure type called infantile spasms (repetitive spells of body crunching, each spell lasting less than 2-3 seconds, but which occur in brief clusters).
 The EEG is always severely abnormal and often shows a pattern called hypsarrhythmia.
 Many children will have a preceding history of developmental delay and neurological concerns however this syndrome can also affect previously healthy babies.
 Typically if the seizures are not controlled quickly, infants may have plateauing or even regression of their development.
 An underlying cause can be found in most babies with infantile epileptic spasms syndrome.
 In many cases, the MRI scan will show evidence of a prior brain injury or abnormal brain development.
 Genetic causes are also relatively common and can include a large number of genetic variants.
 Metabolic causes are less commonly found.

-Infantile spasms are treated with specific types of medication, most commonly either oral steroid, ACTH or vigabatrin.
+Infantile spasms are most commonly treated with either oral steroids, ACTH or vigabatrin.
 The long-term outcome is often worrisome.
 While infantile spasms often stop with medication, many babies will develop other seizure types over time and most will be left with intellectual disability.
 The outcome is best predicted by the underlying cause of the spasms and whether the infant's development before onset of spasms.
 Rapid treatment with effective medication has also been shown to improve longterm developmental outcome.

 Dravet syndrome

 Dravet syndrome is a DEE beginning in infancy and characterized by severe epilepsy that does not respond well to treatment.
 This syndrome was described in 1978 by Charlotte Dravet, a French psychiatrist and epileptologist, while working at the Centre Saint Paul at the University of Marseille.
-The prevalence of this disorder is approximately 1/16,00 live births.
+The prevalence of this disorder is approximately 1/16,000 live births.
 Seizures begin before 20 months of age and in most cases, the first seizures occur with fever and are generalized tonic-clonic (grand mal) or unilateral (one-sided) convulsions.
 These seizures are often prolonged, and may lead to status epilepticus, a medical emergency.
 In time, seizures increase in frequency and begin to occur without fever.
 Additional seizure types appear, most often these are myoclonic, atypical absence, and focal seizures.

 Seizures persist despite treatment with medication, however several medications including valproic acid, stiripentol, clobazam, fenfluramine and pharmaceutical grade cannabidiol are often helpful to decrease seizure burden.
 Development is normal at the time of seizure onset, however developmental typically plateaus around age 2 years, and by adulthood, intellectual disability of varied severity is seen.
 Additional features that are seen in significant numbers of patients with Dravet syndrome may include a crouch gait, autism spectrum disorder, sleep problems, dysautonomia, and problems with growth and nutrition.
 Persons with Dravet syndrome also have an increased risk of early death, particularly due to SUDEP.